eddow/v-semantic/docs/concepts/form.md

 The scope is always the `field: VueComponent` object.
 It gives the programmer acces to valuable information like
 - `label`
-- `name` that is the given name
+- `property` that is the given name
-- `internalName` that is the given name or a generated name if needed
+- `name` that is the given name or a generated name if needed
 - `value` that is watched and is up-to-date, so that can be used as a `v-model`

 - and also `info`, that is a property of field that is unused by `v-semantic` and just forwarded here - that can be useful to set an icon if the template uses an icon for instance.